farhansrambiyan/n8n-Workflow-Builder-Ai/README.md

 **Generate n8n workflow & node JSON using AI (OpenAI & Google Gemini) directly in your browser!**

 An open-source Chrome Extension designed to help n8n users quickly generate JSON configurations for workflows or individual nodes based on natural language prompts.
-This extension leverages the power of OpenAI (GPT models) or Google Gemini, using **your own API keys**, making the extension itself free to use.
+This extension leverages the power of OpenAI, Gemini, Mistral, Claude, OpenRouter, Groq and Grok (x.ai) API keys, using **your own API keys**, making the extension itself free to use.

 **Note:** This project is intended for **personal, non-commercial use**.
-Please respect the terms of service of the AI providers (OpenAI, Google).
+Please respect the terms of service of the AI providers (OpenAI, Gemini, Mistral, Claude, OpenRouter, Groq and Grok (x.ai)).

 Need help?
 Visit our FAQs & Guide: https://far.hn/n8n-workflow-builder-ai